Irreducible Ginzburg-Landau fields in dimension 2: Compactness

 which proves that the critical values are bounded above.

-Next, we use a technical result of Feehan and Maridakis about the critical points and critical values.
-By \cite[Theorem~1]{FM15} an analytic function of a Hilbert manifold satisfies the \L{}ojasiewicz--Simon gradient inequality at a critical point if the Hessian of the function at that critical point is Fredholm which is equivalent to its kernel being finite dimensional, since the Hessian is self-adjoint.
-The \hyperref[eq:glf]{energy \eqref{eq:glf}} is analytic on the affine Hilbert manifold $\C_L \oplus \Omega^0_L$, and constant on gauge equivalence classes, hence we can impose Coulomb gauge, $d^* a = 0$, to prove the claim of the Theorem.
-If $\left( \nabla, \phi \right) \in \C_L \oplus \Omega^0_L$ is a critical point of the \hyperref[eq:glf]{energy \eqref{eq:glf}}, and $\left( a, \psi \right) \in i \Omega^1 \oplus \Omega^0_L$ satisfies $d^* a = 0$ and is in the kernel of the Hessian of the \hyperref[eq:glf]{energy \eqref{eq:glf}} at $\left( \nabla, \phi \right)$, then for every $\left( b, \chi \right) \in i \Omega^1 \oplus \Omega^0_L$ it satisfies
+Next, we show that the set critical values inherits the discrete topology from $\rl$, using a result of Feehan and Maridakis about the \L{}ojasiewicz--Simon gradient inequality.
+First of all, note that the \hyperref[eq:glf]{energy \eqref{eq:glf}} is constant on gauge equivalence classes, hence we can impose the Coulomb gauge fixing condition for the proof, that is we fix a smooth critical point $\left( \nabla, \upphi \right)$ and define the {\em Coulomb slice} to be